sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 We are using the class directly in the tests so we know immediately when we can improve something.

 * **Testable code from the beginning.**
 Related to the previous point is the way we design the code when using TDD.
-Creating the tests first makes us think about the way to test the classes before implementing them.
+By thinking about the tests before implementing the code we automatically make sure that the code is easy to control.
-After all, we need testable classes from the very beginning, if we starting from the test code.
+After all, we need testable classes from the very beginning, if we are starting from the test code.
-TDD changes/forces developers to change how they design their code.
+TDD forces developers to change how they design their code, resulting in improved code quality, as it will be easier to test the controllable code.

 * **Writing tests first gives faster feedback on the code that we are writing.**
 Instead of writing a lot of code and then a lot of tests, i.e. getting a lot of feedback at once after a long period of time, we create a test and then write a small piece of code for that test.
 Now we get feedback after each test that we write, which is usually after a piece of code that is much smaller than the pieces of code we test at once in the traditional approach.
 Whenever we have a problem it will be easier to identify it, as the added code is smaller.
-Moreover if we do not like anything it is easier to improve the code.
+Moreover, if we do not like anything it is easier to improve the code.

-* We already talked about the importance of controllability when creating automated tests.
-**By thinking about the tests before implementing the code we automatically make sure that the code is easy to control.**
-This improves the code quality as it will be easier to test the controllable code.

-* Finally, the **tests that we write can indicate some problems in the code**.
+* Finally, the **properties of the tests we write can indicate some problems in the code**.
 This is why Test-Driven Development is sometimes also called *Test-Driven Design*.
 We discussed design for testability in a previous chapter.
 Listening to tests while writing them might give you hints on how your design is looking like.
 For example, too many tests for just one class can indicate that the class has too many functionalities and that it should be split up into more classes.